Ricky-Fr/XTouch-Mini-Script/compiled/README.md

 ⚠️ **IMPORTANT**
 The compiled script available here is a **demo version**, limited to **10 minutes of use per session** .
 To unlock unlimited functionality, a **license purchase** will be required.
-Licenses will soon be available via website, or feel free to leave me a message to get started.
+Licenses will soon be available via website GUMROAD https://ripagerien.gumroad.com/l/sjocos , or feel free to leave me a message to get started.

 🙏 **Please try the demo version first before purchasing a license.**